跳至主要內容 / Skip to main content

 Structure 4: Base + tier + per-execution bonus (mature stores)

-Add a per-execution bonus on top of Structure 3: every service has a fixed extra amount (e.g., +NT$50 per 90-minute treatment). **Why**: high-labor, low-margin services (e.g., a 90-min traditional massage at NT$1,500 vs a 30-min laser at NT$3,000) — under pure commission, beauticians quietly avoid the low-margin ones; per-execution bonus compensates the labor. **Categorical separation**: commission = % of revenue, per-execution bonus = a salary adjuster (not summed into revenue, doesn't affect commission tier thresholds), each displayed separately (v1.2.5+).
-Fits stores with diverse menus including some high-labor, low-margin items.
+Add a per-execution bonus on top of Structure 3: every service comes with a fixed extra amount (e.g., +NT$50 per 90-minute treatment).
+Why: some services are a lot of work but low margin (e.g., a 90-min traditional massage at NT$1,500 versus a 30-min laser at NT$3,000) — on commission alone, beauticians quietly steer away from the low-margin ones; the per-execution bonus rewards the effort.
+Keep the two separate: commission is a percentage of revenue, while the per-execution bonus is a salary add-on — it isn't counted in revenue totals and doesn't move your commission tier thresholds, so the system shows and calculates each one on its own.
+A good fit for stores with a varied menu that includes some high-effort, low-margin items.

 Tax and insurance differences